magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 ### Read All Observations Operation
-The "Read All Observations" operation is Thingsboard-specific operation and allows to get all observations that are set on the device
+The "Read All Observations" operation is IoT Hub-specific operation and allows to get all observations that are set on the device

 <b> Example: Read All Observations</b>